 I don’t recall hearing anyone at school say, “When I grow up, I want to run a supermarket”, however, for those lucky enough to find their way into this amazing industry, the experiences and rewards are great.
-Retail is a proper ‘people industry’ where teamwork is everything and the measurement of a good Store Manager can be summed up with two questions – How many people has he developed through the business?
-And how well does the store run when he’s not there? – simple questions to ask, but harder than you think to answer!
+Retail is a proper ‘people industry’ where teamwork is everything and the measurement of a good Store Manager can be summed up with two questions – How many people have they developed through the business?
+And how well does the store run when they’re there? – simple questions to ask, but harder than you think to answer!

 In the UK, the retail industry employs almost 3 million people and is responsible for 5% of total GDP, with a third of all consumer spending going to retail in some shape or form.
 It is, however, an industry under severe pressure with many retailers finding themselves in an uncomfortable position as margins are squeezed between weakening demand and rising costs.
 In June 2019 wages hit an 11-year high and business rates, commodity prices and pensions also remain high.
 Store closures, business failures and job losses have all continued as online retail continues to drive growth and competition in the sector, with many leading retailers having to reformat their retail estates to reflect this growth and improve profitability.
 For retailers unable to reduce their cost base, we have seen a trend in CVAs and witnessed the emergence of other approaches to reducing rents, such as consensual reductions, dramatic restructuring and even mergers and acquisitions.
 Even though the fundamentals of the UK consumer economy remain strong, uncertainty over when and how the UK will leave the EU continues to cast a shadow over UK retail and will do much to determine the sector’s success in the short term at least [Source: Delolitte]